-Cannabidiol (CBD) is one of the most popular compounds in natural health and wellness that comes from cannabis—It's fast-growing to become a billion-dollar industry.
+Cannabidiol is one of the most popular compounds in natural health and wellness that comes from medical cannabis - It's fast-growing to become a billion-dollar industry.

-Not everyone's first experience with CBD will be significant.
+Not everyone's first experience with cannabis product will be significant.

 If you've tried CBD for yourself recently, and fall in the latter category, don't completely give up on CBD yet.
 There could be several things going on.
 It could be because you've bought a bad batch of CBD products, you didn't take enough, or you're not taking it consistently to see any results.